python/devguide/developer-workflow/c-api.rst

 In many ways, this tier is like the general C API:

 - it's available when ``Python.h`` is included normally,
-- it should be defined  in ``Include/cpython/``,
+- it should be defined  in :cpy-file:`Include/cpython/`,
 - it requires tests, so we don't break it unintentionally
-- it requires docs, so both we and the users can agree on the expected behavior,
+- it requires docs, so both we and the users, can agree on the expected behavior,
 - it is tested and documented in the same way.